atomicptr/hoyo-daily-logins-helper/README.md

 ### Debug mode

-If something doesn't work properly and/or you want to report an issue try running the tool with the **DEBUG_MODE** environment variable set to 1!
+If something doesn't work properly and/or you want to report an issue try running the tool with the **HOYO_DEBUG** environment variable set to 1!
 Or provide the --debug flag!

 ```bash
 $ HOYO_DEBUG=1 hoyo-daily-logins-helper --starrail --cookie="..."